 Why You Should Make This

-- It's a great appetizer!- With football season right around the corner, these quesadillas are great to make all at once, cut them up, and add some salsa or sour cream to dip in!
+- It's a great appetizer!- With football season right around the corner, these quesadillas are great to make all at once, cut them up, and add some salsa or blue cheese dip to dip in!
 They are great at room temperature or hot, perfect for a game day appetizer table!

 - It's a great dinner!- If you're looking to change things up on Taco Tuesday, try making some quesadillas instead!
 Serve with a side salad for a delicious and filling dinner.